 Your Right to a Civilian Attorney

-If you are facing disciplinary proceedings at MCAGCC Twentynine Palms, you have the right to a civilian defense attorney.
+If you are facing disciplinary proceedings at MCAGCC Twentynine Palms, you have the right to an effective civilian defense attorney.
 Contact private defense attorney and retired Marine Corps military judge Patrick McLain today.